Bulgarian Journal of Veterinary Medicine

 · Address for correspondence

 SI (Système International) should be used for all units of measure.
-Chemical formulae should be given according to the rules of International Union of Pure and Applied Chemistry (IUPAC); biological nomenclature - according to the International Code of Botanical Nomenclature, the International Code of Nomenclature of Bacteria, the International Code of Zoological Nomenclature; morphological names - according to Nomina Anatomica Veterinaria 4th ed., Nomina Histologica 2nd
+Chemical formulae should be given according to the rules of International Union of Pure and Applied Chemistry (IUPAC); biological nomenclature - according to the International Code of Botanical Nomenclature, the International Code of Nomenclature of Bacteria, the International Code of Zoological Nomenclature; morphological names - according to Nomina Anatomica Veterinaria 6th ed., Nomina Histologica Veterinaria 1st ed., Nomina Embryologica 2nd ed., and Nomi¬na Anatomica Avium 2nd ed; international nonproprietary names should be used for drugs, followed by their trade name and the manufacturer in brackets.

-The list of references should be written only in the Latin alphabet.
 The arrangement of the publications should be done in alphabetical order according to the first author's name.
-If several publications by the same author are referred to, the following order should be used: publications of the single author, arranged chronologically, followed by publications with co-authors.
-Publications by the same author in the same year should be listed as: 1994a, 1994b etc.
+If several publications by the same author are referred to, the following order should be used: publications of the single author, followed by publications with co-authors.
+Publications by the same author(s) in the same year should be listed as: 2015a, 2015b etc. Examples for the reference style are given below.

 Papers, published in journals: